How will coronavirus affect domestic employers?

 What can I do if I'm struggling to pay my tax liabilities?

-If you are concerned about not being able to pay your tax due to coronavirus, there is now a dedicated helpline to support businesses and self-employed individuals with outstanding tax liabilities and other tax affairs - please call 0800 0159 559.
+If you are concerned about not being able to pay your tax due to coronavirus, all businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.

 4. Furlough Portal